viet34tqc/notebook/dependancy-injection.md

   }
 }
 ```

-Here are some examples of not using dependancy injection that make it harder to change the business in the future

 - <https://dev.to/itshugo/applying-design-patterns-in-react-strategy-pattern-enn>
 - axios: we can create an axiosInstance, then use it everywhere in the project like: `axiosInstance.get()` and `axiosInstance.post()`.
 That should be fine if we use axios for this project.
 But in the future, we might want to replace axios with other library or using fetch, then we will need to remove all `axiosInstance` code.
 For best practice, we will use a `httpClient` class to handle APIs request.
 If we use other library just change the code in `httpClient` class